CHRNVpy/words_counter/README.md

     ```bash
     docker-compose exec web python manage.py migrate
     docker-compose exec web python manage.py createsuperuser
+4. Replace example ssl keys in Words_counter/ssl with your own.

-4. Access the application in your web browser:
+5. Access the application in your web browser:

 Open your web browser and go to http://localhost or you domain